RealWeeks/learn-vue-todo/README.md

 Vue is unique in that is performs better than many other frameworks including React and angular.
 [Metrics](https://stefankrause.net/js-frameworks-benchmark8/table.html)

-It does not require a domain speific language, such as JSX.
+It does not require a domain specific language, such as JSX.

 HTML rendered in templates makes for easy conversion of large scale apps.